Mo Foster: Session years

 After Affinity played their last gig in 1970 Foster decided that rather than being an over-educated but unemployed musician he needed to join another band.
 He placed a classified ad in Melody Maker magazine stating "Bass Guitarist: ex-name group, wishes to join established Family/Colosseum/Traffic type group".
 He expected no response, but a music producer called Christos Demetriou (i.e. Chris Demetriou) unexpectedly called and offered him a job with ex-Manfred Mann singer Mike d'Abo's band.
 After touring with the band both in the US and in the UK, Foster's name started to get around.
 In 1971 he was hired to do a studio session for a Russ Ballard song, "Can't Let You Go" at Lansdowne Studios.
 "I knew nothing and turned up with a flask and sandwiches because I didn't know how long I'd be there for.
 There was Clem Cattini on drums, Ray Cooper on percussion, Mike Moran on keyboards, Ray Fenwick on guitar, all fine players and nice guys who thought my naiveté was amusing!
 That was the beginning of a word of mouth situation which gradually mushroomed."
 The European disco scene was growing and session work was increasing and Foster was hired to play on a lot of the popular hits of the time including Jimmy Helms' "Gonna Make You an Offer You Can't Refuse" and Cerrone's hit "Supernature".

-In his early days as a session player Foster, having been self-taught, could not read music and freely admits that he bluffed his way through a lot of sessions.
+In his early days as a session player Foster, having been self-taught, could not read music and freely admitted that he bluffed his way through a lot of sessions.
 Finally at a session at Abbey Road Studios, playing with the Royal Philharmonic Orchestra, it got so difficult to follow the music by listening to the drummer and guitarist that he vowed to teach himself.
 This he then did.

-As a session musician Foster claims he has played on over 350 recordings including artists as varied as:
+As a session musician Foster played on over 350 recordings including artists as varied as:

-As a sideman Foster has toured the world or played concerts with:
+As a sideman Foster toured the world or played concerts with:

 During his time as a session player, Foster was asked to work on many film soundtrack sessions including: